sk4la/volatility3-docker/README.md

 ## License

-This piece of software is licensed under the [MIT License](https://github.com/sk4la/volatility3-docker/blob/master/LICENSE).
+This piece of software is licensed under the [​Volatility Software License](https://www.volatilityfoundation.org/license/).